Suvink/docs-choreo-dev/en/docs/develop-components/develop-services/develop-a-ballerina-service.md

 Before starting, complete the following:

-1. **Create an Organization** (if you're new to Choreo):
+1. If you're new to Choreo, create an organization:
     - Go to [https://console.choreo.dev/](https://console.choreo.dev/) and sign in.
-    - Enter a unique organization name (e.g., `Stark Industries`).
+    - Enter a unique organization name.
+For example, `Stark Industries`.
     - Read and accept the privacy policy and terms of use.
     - Click **Create**.
 This creates the organization and opens the **Project Home** page.

-2. **Fork the Choreo Samples Repository**:
-    - Fork the [Choreo samples repository](https://github.com/wso2/choreo-samples/), which contains the [sample greetings service](https://github.com/wso2/choreo-samples/tree/main/greeting-service) implementation in Ballerina.
+2. Fork the [Choreo samples repository](https://github.com/wso2/choreo-samples/), which contains the [sample greetings service](https://github.com/wso2/choreo-samples/tree/main/greeting-service) implementation in Ballerina.

 ### Learn the repository file structure